Terry McDermott (singer): The Voice

-His performance of the hit "Baba O'Riley", from The Who, was broadcast on 10 September 2012 opening the Blind Auditions of the third season of the show.
+His performance of the hit "Baba O'Riley" by the Who was broadcast on 10 September 2012 opening the Blind Auditions of the third season of the show.
 Three of the four judges (Adam Levine, Cee Lo Green and Blake Shelton) hit the "I Want You" button.
-Terry chose to be a part of Team Blake.
+McDermott chose to be a part of Team Blake.

 During the Battle Rounds, McDermott performed the Kansas song "Carry On Wayward Son", with country singer Casey Muessigmann.
-Both singers received praise for their performance, but Blake Shelton chose to continue with Terry.
+Both singers received praise for their performance, but Blake Shelton chose to continue with McDermott.

 Reaching the Final 3 stage, he finished as the runner-up (second place), with Cassadee Pope, the lead vocalist of the pop rock band Hey Monday, finishing first.
-As at the final show of The Voice Season 3, Terry McDermott had seven of the top 10 (including all of the top five) songs on the iTunes Rock chart.
+As of the final show of The Voice Season 3, McDermott had seven of the top 10 (including all of the top five) songs on the iTunes Rock chart.

 For the show's fifth season, McDermott became the social media host in the live shows.